TERMS AND CONDITIONS FOR SERVICE AND GOODS

-RBR Engineering Solutions Limited trading as The 3D Consultancy a business registered in England number 09418298 whose registered address is at 138-144 London Road, Wheatley, Oxford, OX33 1JH (the “Provider”) provides 3D printing goods, advice, and works to business clients.
+RBR Engineering Solutions Limited trading as 3D Printing and Engineering (“3DPE”) and 3D Consultancy (“3D”) a business registered in England number 09418298 whose registered address is at 138-144 London Road, Wheatley, Oxford, OX33 1JH (the “Provider”) provides 3D printing goods, advice, and works to business clients.
 The Provider has reasonable skill, knowledge and experience in that field.
 These Terms and Conditions shall apply to the provision of goods, advice, and works by the Provider to its clients.

 1 Definitions and Interpretation